baobabKoodaa/blog/README.md

 - Make it your own
     - Go through everything in `content/meta/config.js` and `content/pages` and `content/parts`
     - Search all files for "atte".
-    - Replace `static/preview.jpg`.
+    - Replace `static/preview.jpg` (this is the image that is used when someone shares a link to your blog on a social network like Reddit).
+Recommended aspect ratio is 1.91.
     - When you publish, make sure caching and redirects work reasonably.
 I recommend Netlify, in which case cache configuration in `static/_headers` is fine and you just need to edit 1 line in `static/_redirects`.
     - Move your own icons into `src/images/app-icons`, run `npm run generate-app-icons`, then replace `static/favicon.ico`.
+    - Environment variables can be set in a `.env` file.
+It's good practice to keep it in `.gitignore` so it doesn't get published to the repo.
+When you publish your website, find out how you can add environment variables to your host without publishing the `.env` file.
+If you are wondering why environment variables are used, it is to prevent people from accidentally spamming (for example, people who forked this repo used to test the contact page by sending me messages like dffdsffdsfd).
     - There is an e-mail newsletter link on the `Follow` page.
-Either set one up or remove the link.
+Remove it or set up a newsletter and add the URL as an environment variable `EMAIL_SUB_LINK`.
     - There is a Contact page.
 Remove it or [Setup Contact Form submission via Google Script](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server).
+You need to add the POST address to environment variable `CONTACT_POST_ADDRESS`.
     - [OPTIONAL] If you want a "Hero" section at the top of the home page, just set `hero.hide` to `false` in `theme.yaml`.
     - [OPTIONAL] If you want Google Analytics: add `GOOGLE_ANALYTICS_ID=123456` to environment variables.
     - [OPTIONAL] If you want a Search page with Algolia: mostly follow instructions from [here](https://dev.greglobinski.com/setup-algolia-account/).
 Search for commented out code with 'algolia'.
 - Creating content
     - Blog posts are in `mock_posts` and `posts` folders.
 By default only mock posts are used (to help you tweak the website before you have a lot of content).
-You can switch to real posts by creating a `.env` file with `POSTS_FOLDER=posts`.
-Please delete my real posts when you begin tinkering.
+You can switch to real posts by creating an environment variable `POSTS_FOLDER=posts`.
+Please try not to accidentally repost my real posts if you are only tinkering.
     - When you create posts, a folder with a name like `2020-03-05--my-book-review` will be published, whereas a name like `my-book-review` will be considered a draft and will not be published.
 There are ways to accidentally publish drafts.
 If you are worried about that, the easiest way to avoid it is to deploy your site from GitHub via Netlify and _never commit draft posts to the repo_.
-    - It's good practice to not add the `.env` file to repo.
-When you publish your blog, find out how you can add environment variables to your host.
     - You have to manually crop images to 2.222 aspect ratio.

 ## Attribution